 In order to make the visa remember to have a passport photo with you!
 It is generally possible to do it at the border, but I promise you that it will be easier if you arrive with your photos.

 For swiss travellers: Switzerland has a visa waiver agreement.
 With your Swiss passport you can enjoy 15 free days in the country!
-For our part, we knew we wanted to stay for a month, so we didn't use this option and bought the "monthly" visa directly because it saved us from having to extend our exemption (and financially it's almost the same).
+In our case, we knew we wanted to stay for a month, so we didn't use this option and bought the "monthly" visa directly because it saved us from having to extend our exemption (and financially it's almost the same).

-More information on visa extensions can be found in our review article.
+More information about visa extensions can be found in our last laos blog post.

 Getting to Laos

-Laos is located in the heart of Southeast Asia and yet it is not such an easy destination to reach... well we reassure you it is not very complicated neither, but let's say that if we don't want to pay too much we have to plan ahead! ;)
+Laos is located in the heart of Southeast Asia and yet it is not such an easy destination to reach... well we reassure you it is not very complicated neither ;)

 Arriving to Laos by land: